Verbal

 Don’t say: “I’m going to make you regret that.”

 Said flatly, evenly, without a blink.
-That single word becomes heavier than the threat you left unspoken.
+That single word becomes heavier than the threat You left unspoken.

 PRACTICE TIP